 Child Protection concerns

 The vulnerability experienced in camps is extreme for children.
 Most of those arriving are minors: half a million innocent children who have become caught up in the crisis.
 Some are unaccompanied or became separated from their adult carers in the course of the perilous journey from Myanmar.
 They often lack safe places to stay and face an increased risk of abuse, neglect and exploitation, being trafficked, exposure to HIV/AIDS, child labor, lack of parental care, discrimination and recruitment into armed forces.
 Girls are particularly vulnerable.
 Rohingya women and girls are too often either survivors of, or witnesses to, multiple incidents of sexual assault, rape, or gang rape, both before and after their arrival.
 Fear and uncertainty prevalent among females in the camps also increase the likelihood of child marriage, given that arranged marriages were already common-place for under-18 Rohingya girls.

-Proposed CFS’s will serve 1,500 Rohingya refugee girls and boys aged 4-17 years over three months.
-They will involve engaging the community and constructing semi-permanent classrooms, kitchens and toilet blocks.
-Program content will be structured into themes that address specific needs and common issues facing the children.
-CFS will operate as a protection hub dealing with sexual and gender-based violence, case referrals, and rights advocacy.
+The CFS program in Bangladesh is structured into themes that address specific needs and common issues facing the refugee children in the camps.
+The CFS also operate as protection hubs dealing with sexual and gender-based violence, case referrals, and rights advocacy.

 AMURT’s local Bangladeshi partner is SKUS (Social Welfare and Development Organization), an independent Bangladesh NGO, operating since 1995 in coordination with the UN, government and other key actors on activities including education, women’s empowerment, HIV, livelihoods and rights advocacy.
-They have been working with undocumented Rohingya in the area since 2015.
+They have been working with Rohingya Refugees since 2015.

 Download AMURT Rohingya Refugee Response presentation